sohaibkh1/java-mvc-card-game/README.md

-Card Game
+# Java Multithreaded Card Game

-This is a Java Maven project multi-threaded card game
+A Java Maven implementation of a multithreaded card game simulation.

-The program asks for the number of players and a pack file.
-The number of players must be a positive integer.
-It checks that the pack has exactly `8n` non-negative integer card values before the game starts.
-The game then creates `n` players, `n` decks, and one thread for each player.
+The program creates a configurable number of players and decks, validates an input pack, deals cards in a round-robin structure, and runs one thread per player until a winning hand is found.

+## Features

+- Configurable number of players
+- Input validation for player count and pack files
+- Pack size validation using the `8n` card rule
+- Non-negative integer card values
+- One thread per player
+- Ring-based draw and discard flow
+- Atomic draw/discard turns using shared synchronization
+- Player output files
+- Final deck output files
+- JUnit test coverage
+- Executable Maven JAR build

-## Versions
+## Requirements

 - Java 11 or later
+- Maven
 - JUnit 5.10.2
-- Maven

 ## Run Tests